colurw/pandora_NLP/readme.md

 vector (a list of numbers).
 Each number in the vector can be thought of as point along a unique axis/dimension.

-As a feature vector passes through a neural network, the number of its dimensions is often altered by each new layer, with one node in that layer representing one new dimension.
+As a feature vector passes through a neural network, the number of its dimensions is often altered by each new layer, with each node in that layer representing one new dimension.
 The effect of this is the abstraction of the features beyond human comprehension - hence the black box problem.